-At The Granville, good relationships between pupils, staff, parents and between the school and the local community are encouraged at all times.
+At The Granville, good relationships between pupils, staff, parents and between the school and the local community are always encouraged.
 This is made clear in information included in the staff and parent handbooks.
 Members of staff are expected without exception to be role models for the children in the respect they show to others and in their commitment to the school.

 The enthusiastic support given by the parents to numerous activities and the excellent rapport between staff and parents is a feature of the school of which we are justly proud and seek to cherish.
-Links with the local community are formed by performing at St Luke's Church, in their 'Lunch Time Concerts' and singing in local old people's homes and weekly visits by Reception and Year 1 children to Alpine Lodge, our local resident's home.
+Links with the local community are formed in a variety of ways, for example by performing at St Luke's Church at Christmas, performing in The Stag Theatre, charity work for local charities such as Demelza House, singing in local old people's homes and at the train station, and visits by Reception and Year 1 children to Alpine Lodge, our local resident's home.